Biohazard4x/Resident-Evil-4-.FCV/README.md

 To maintain alignment, the header (up to pointer table) must be padded to a **16-byte boundary**.
 If the calculated size isn't aligned, zero bytes are inserted.
-**This padding is always expected and must be respected**âomitting it will break file parsing.
+**This padding is always expected and must be present** and omitting it will break file parsing.

 ---